Are you one of those adults who answer (or attempt to answer) every question a toddler asks?

 Reasons to Buy the Melisa & Doug Deluxe Pounding Bench

-Sturdy construction: unless it is subjected to extreme violence by an adult, this toy won’t get damaged easily.
+Sturdy construction: Unless subjected to extreme violence by an adult, this toy won’t get damaged easily.
 The pegs are not removable and won’t pop out completely even when pounded on.
-So there’s no risk of one of them shooting out and hitting your child on the face or in the eye.
+So there’s no risk of one of them shooting out and hitting your child in the face or the eye.

 Great for toddler development: every time your baby pounds on a peg, it pops out.
 This cause-and-effect action helps in the development of fine motor skills as well as hand-eye coordination.
 The mallet is pretty light in weight and is perfect for toddlers.

 Excellent tool for therapy: does your toddler cause tantrums when he is mad or frustrated?
 Teach them to channel that energy into pounding this toy.
-Within no time you will start to hear laughs and giggles as the tiny faces on the wooden figures pop out, each with a smile.
+You will start to hear laughs and giggles within no time as the tiny faces on the wooden figures pop out, each with a smile.

 - There’s an argument that this toy could encourage violence.
 You’re basically putting a mallet in a child’s hands and giving him/her the okay to pound away.
 This is the part where parental guidance becomes very important.